X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter13/Test_Doubles_en.md

 ```

 ## Conclusion

 We’ve learned that test doubles are crucial to engineering velocity because they can
 help comprehensively test your code and ensure that your tests run fast.
 On the other
 hand, misusing them can be a major drain on productivity because they can lead to
 tests that are unclear, brittle, and less effective.
 This is why it’s important for engineers
 to understand the best practices for how to effectively apply test doubles.

 There is often no exact answer regarding whether to use a real implementation or a
 test double, or which test double technique to use.
 An engineer might need to make
 some trade-offs when deciding the proper approach for their use case.

 Although test doubles are great for working around dependencies that are difficult to
 use in tests, if you want to maximize confidence in your code, at some point you still
 want to exercise these dependencies in tests.
 The next chapter will cover larger-scope
 testing, for which these dependencies are used regardless of their suitability for unit
 tests; for example, even if they are slow or nondeterministic.

 ## TL;DRs

 • A real implementation should be preferred over a test double.

 • A fake is often the ideal solution if a real implementation can’t be used in a test.

 • Overuse of stubbing leads to tests that are unclear and brittle.

-• Interaction testing should be avoided when possible: it leads to tests that are brit‐
-tle because it exposes implementation details of the system under test.
+• Interaction testing should be avoided when possible: it leads to tests that are brittle because it exposes implementation details of the system under test.